Iron Belt, Wisconsin

 Iron Belt is an unincorporated census-designated place located in Iron County, Wisconsin, United States.
 Iron Belt is located on Wisconsin Highway 77 southwest of Montreal, in the town of Knight.
 Iron Belt has a post office with ZIP code 54536.
-As of the 2010 census, its population was 173.
+As of the 2020 census, its population was 158.

+The most famous thing about Iron Belt is that it was the birthplace of Karl Emil Nygard who was the first and only Mayor in U.S. history that was a Communist.